igwgames/nes-starter-kit/README.md

 Add some new features to the start menu?
 Do something else unique?
 This has guides and pointers on how to do it!

-The fourth part focuses on more cosmetic things - don't be afraid to get into this chapter early; sometimes adding a little bit of polish can really help encourage you to continue working on the game.
+The fourth part focuses on more cosmetic things - don't be afraid to get into these chapters early; sometimes adding a little bit of polish can really help encourage you to continue working on the game.

-The final part deals with more advanced topics - for most simple games you should not need to get into this chapter.
+The final part deals with more advanced topics - for most simple games, you won't need to read anything in this section.
 It gets into depth on details of how the library itself works, as well as the system, and how the rom is organized.
 That said, these topics are here if you need them, or for that matter if they interest you.

 ### Part 1: Getting started